 Transactions in functional currency are translated to the presentational currency using average exchange rates for the period.
 Assets and liabilities are translated from functional currency to presentational currency at the rates of exchange at the balance sheet date.
-The currency translation differences are found in the statement of comprehensive income, for 2018 £(3,349k) (2017: £3,569k).
+The currency translation differences are found in the statement of comprehensive income, a gain for 2019 of £0.89m (2018: an adverse movement of £3.35m).